 Jai Nitz is a comic book writer for Dark Horse, Marvel, and DC Comics, best known for creating the morally challenged Chicano anti-hero, Chato Santana AKA El Diablo.
 Now, tied to the Suicide Squad franchise, Jai writes Suicide Squad Most Wanted: El Diablo and other related projects.
 He has been a comic book fan all of his life.

 Ian Truitner is a writer, director, and producer who has brought numerous projects from concept to reality.
-He forged a unique path into the film industry by merging the incongruous worlds of military training and theater, having learned the technical aspects of film as a combat photographer in the U.S. Army while practicing stage craft at the University of Minnesota.
-By applying guerrilla tactics to filmmaking Ian became a prolific creator of numerous award-winning endeavors, including Teleios (2016), W.M.D.
+By applying guerrilla tactics learned as a combat photographer in the U.S. Army and while practicing stage craft at the University of Minnesota to filmmaking, Ian became a prolific creator of numerous award-winning endeavors, including Teleios (2016), W.M.D.
 (2013), Expecting Love (2009), Cutting Room (2006), and Richard Roe (2001).

 Saymoukda Vongsay is an award-winning Lao American poet, speculative fiction playwright, and experimental cultural producer whose work is focused on creating tools and spaces for the amplification of refugee voices.
 Her Kung Fu Zombie-verse and other plays have been presented by the Smithsonian Asian Pacific American Center, Theater Mu, and the Consortium of Asian American Theater Artists, and her writings can be found on coffee sleeves, along metro transit lines, and in literary and academic journals and anthologies.